Mother and Son: Liz Beare

 Wife of Robert, mother to Damien and Teonie, the long-suffering Liz (Judy Morris) is well aware of her husband's affairs but finds it difficult to prove any of them, because of Robert's well-honed skill at covering them up.
 So in the meantime, Liz compensates by spending Robert's money and socialising with her equally rich, bored and unhappy friends.
 She occasionally seeks consolation from Arthur, using behaviour that could suggest that she is attracted to him.
 She is frequently, however, just as insensitive and selfish as Robert is and just as eager to put Maggie in a home.
 Liz has a verbal drawl, and is frequently heard to say "Oh Gawd" or "You're weird, Arthur".

 Recurring characters

 Deidre Beare (Suzanne Roylance): Ex-wife of Arthur.
 Appears in five episodes.
 Deidre seems to want the best for her ex-husband Arthur and dislikes him looking after his mother.
 Maggie resents the fact that Arthur had divorced.
 They end up getting back together in the final episode.

 Aunty Lorna (Melissa Jaffer): Sister of Maggie.
 Appears in three episodes.
 She is married to Stan and has three children—Colin, Dawn and Murray.
 Lorna is the "younger and prettier" sister, much to Maggie's chagrin.
 Stan, Colin, Dawn and Murray do not appear in the show, and are only mentioned by name.
 In the second episode in which she appears it is revealed that Stan has died.

-Dr. Holloway (Martin Vaughan): (3 episodes) the family's doctor, who apparently suffers from Alzheimer's disease.
+Dr. Holloway (Martin Vaughan): (3 episodes) the family's doctor, who exhibits signs of Alzheimer's disease.